Atkinson County Vehicle Impound Guide

 • Have someone else pick it up: The best option is to have a licensed and insured driver retrieve the vehicle for you.

-• They need: Their valid driver's license, written authorization from you allowing them to pick up the vehicle, and the vehicle's title or registration to prove ownership.
+• They need: Their valid driver's license, a signed authorization letter from you allowing them to pick up the vehicle, and the vehicle's title or registration to prove ownership.

 Understanding the costs associated with vehicle impound is crucial.
 Fees can add up quickly, so acting swiftly is key.